gavinlyonsrepo/NOKIA5110_TEXT/README.md

 The Nokia 5110 is a basic LCD screen for lots of applications.
 It was originally intended to be used as a mobile phone screen.
 It uses the PCD8544 controller, which is the same used in the Nokia 3310 LCD.
 The PCD8544 is a low power CMOS LCD controller/driver, designed to drive a graphic display of 48 rows and 84 columns.
-The PCD8544 interfaces to microcontrollers through a serial bus interface(SPI).
-The library uses bit-banging software SPI rather than importing SPI libraries.
 The library has 11 code files (NOKIA5110_TEXT.cpp  NOKIA5110_TEXT.h and 9 font header files).
-In addition the library has 5 examples files.
+In addition there are  6 examples files.

 The screen is 84 X 48 pixels.
 The X-Axis has 84 columns.
 The Y_Axis(rows) the 48 pixels are divided into 6 row blocks.